adidevkate1729/Resumegen/README.md

 # Resumegen
-this is my first repositoy
+this is my first Git repositoy